Intel's McAfee security unit loses global head of sales

-The head of global sales at Intel Corp's McAfee Security division is leaving to take a job with another firm, McAfee said on Tuesday.
+The head of global sales at Intel Corp's McAfee Security division is leaving the company to take a job with another firm, McAfee said on Tuesday.

-The executive, Joe Sexton, is one of only a handful of top managers who had remained with the world's No. 2 maker of anti-virus software following its February 2011 sale to Intel for $7.7 billion.
+The executive, Joe Sexton, is one of only a handful of top managers who had remained with the world's No. 2 maker of anti-virus software following its February 2011 sale to Intel for $7.7 billion (4.8 billion pounds).

 McAfee has previously lost its chief executive along with other key executives in technology development, research and sales.